facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 Because the Unity application is a remote client, it must have its own copy of the datasets.

-Furthermore, HSSD is not directly compatible with Unity.
-Meshes must also be simplified to run at an acceptable performance on the VR devices.
+Datasets are not directly compatible with Unity, and must be simplified to run at an acceptable performance on the VR devices.

 Therefore, a script is provided so that you can process your datasets and add them to your Unity project.